sgoeschl/freemarker-cli/README.md

 * Groovy has a built-in package manager which makes distribution a breeze
 * Provding samples to transform JSON to Markdown

-Using Velocity actually created some minor issues so I migrated to Apache FreeMarker during Christmas 2016
+Using Velocity actually created some minor issues so I migrated to [Apache FreeMarker](https://freemarker.apache.org) during Christmas 2016

-* Velocity 1.7 was released 2010
+* Velocity 1.7 was released 2010 and only recently there was a new release
 * I was painful to get Velocity Tools working
 * Velocity XML processing support is also painful
-* Spring 4.3 deprecated velocity support which could affect me in the long run
+* Spring 4.3 deprecated Velocity support which could affect me in the long run
-* Freemarker has no additional dependencies and things are just working
+* Freemarker has no additional dependencies and things are just working :-)

 While I love Apache Velocity (Apache Turbine anyone?)
 I decided to give FreeMarker a chance and migrated my [velocity-cli](https://github.com/sgoeschl/velocity-cli) to FreeMarker.